Combining Evolutionary Strategies and Novelty Detection to go Beyond the Alignment Limit of the $Z_3$ 3HDM: Artificial Intelligence Black-Box Optimiser Scan Strategy

 For each scan, we ran a total of $100$ independent runs, each with a maximum of $2000$ generations.
 We use the CMAES default parameters, which set the population size, $\lambda$, and the number of best candidates, $\mu$, using a heuristic.
 The values for our problem were automatically set to $\lambda=12$ and $\mu=6$, which means that each scan will at most evaluate $2000\times12\times100=2.4 \times 10^6$ points.
 CMAES has very few parameters to be defined by the user, only the initial mean of the multivariate normal and the overall scale of the covariance $\sigma$.
 For each run, we set the mean to a random point in the parameter space and initialise CMAES with $\sigma = 1$.

 Furthermore, we follow the methodology in~\cite{deSouza:2022uhk} where we define all operations related to CMAES and density estimation not over the parameter space, but over a hypercube $[0,1]^{d_\mathcal{P}}$, where $d_\mathcal{P}$ is the number of parameters, that maps to the parameter space $\mathcal{P}$.
-This allows us to treat all parameters in an equal nominal footing, avoiding any potential pathologies arising from having different parameters spanning many different orders of magnitude.
+This allows us to treat all parameters in an equal nominal footing, avoiding any potential pathologies arising from having different parameters spanning many different orders of magnitude. {For all scans the parameter space bounds are the same used for the random scans, defined in~\cref{eq:scanparameters}.}

 The final loss to be optimised to explore the parameter space is

 where $p_\mathcal{P}(\{\theta_j\})$ is the density penalty computed over the subset of parameters $\{\theta_j\}$ effectively working as a novelty reward in $\mathcal{P}$, $p_\OB(\{\OB_j(\theta)\})$ is the density penalty computed over the subset of observables $\{\OB_j\}$ effectively working as a novelty reward in $\mathcal{O}$, $N_C$ is the number of constraints.
 As discussed previously, we present different scans for different choices of $\{\theta_j\}$ and $\{\OB_j\}$ to be included in the computation of $p_\mathcal{P}$ and $p_\OB$ to promote \emph{focused} scans.